MEET THE TEAM

 Research Assistant

-Shiksha is a third-year B.Sc.H.
+Shiksha is a fourth-year B.Sc.H.
 Psychology student at Queen’s University, currently working at the Bully Lab as a Research and Knowledge Mobilization Assistant through the SWEP program.
 In her role, she supports the lab’s partnership with PREVNet by helping translate research on gender-based violence and youth relationships into knowledge dissemination tools for educators and professionals.
 She is aiming to pursue clinical psychology and has a strong interest in youth mental health, teen dating violence, and evidence-based research.
 Outside of the lab, she enjoys singing and visiting cozy cafes.

 Research Assistant